StackVista/stackstate-docs/stackpacks/integrations/opentelemetry/manual-instrumentation/tracer-and-span-mappings.md

 {% tab title="Topology Perspective (Healthy)" %}
 **You will see the following color on your component if you post a `http.status_code` of `200`**

-This means that your component is in a healthy state.
+This means that your component is in a CLEAR (healthy) state.

 ![Health state - http.status_code](../../../../.gitbook/assets/v50_otel_health_state_http_status.png)
 {% endtab %}